woodmc10/predicting-mass-spec/README.md

 ![importance](images/coef_features.png)
 Figure 7: Coefficient Values and Feature Importances

 The coefficients assigned by the logistic regression follow the importance a chemist would put on these features.
 The peak area is used to calculate the concentration and all of the pesticide have concentration thresholds, where samples are not reported if they do not exceed the threshold.
-The peak width is part of the calculation for peak area, and thus reltaed to concentration.
+The peak width is part of the calculation for peak area, and thus related to concentration.
 The difference between the observed retention time and the expected retention time is the highest negative coefficient.
 This also makes sense because the further the peak is from the expected retention time the less likely it is to be the compound of interest and more likely to be an interference that would not be reported.
 Peak assymetry and baseline slope are both features that describe the appearance of the peak.
 These features are likely to increase with noisy peak integration that would be less likely to be reported.

 ## Random Forest and XGBoost
 ### Comparison